hoangkhanhnghi04/my-repository/Article Classification Using NLP Techniques/README.md

-# COVID-19 Cases Prediction Models And Important Features in California
+# Article Classification Using Natural Processing Techniques

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to find key features that have a correlation with predicting, and modeling future COVID-19 cases in the state of California.
+The purpose of this project is to classify articles with article link input, attach NER tags to identity person, location, or organization, and summarize the articles.

 ### Methods Used
 * Inferential Statistics
 * Data Visualization
-* Nature Processing Language
+* Natural Processing Language
 * Deep Learning
 * Predictive Modeling